 Today I gave a session at Slide5 on the latest version of the Bluetooth library – v1.4.
 Key changes for this release were some bug fixes to the samples, increased functionality for the desktop side (ability to bond devices) and service discovery (as yet XP only).
 I’ve also tidied up some of the code, in order to have just a single place to determine the platform at runtime.
 I’ll post a version of the OBEX demo I did shortly, but I’ll build it as a VS2003 project (the app used for the session demo was built with VS2005 Beta 2)

-7 replies on “Bluetooth v1.4”
+7 responses to “Bluetooth v1.4”

 Im trying to learn the API and was wondering if there are some code walkthroughs or tutorials?
 Also, all of the samples seem to be using their own Guid and sending text over a stream.
 Is it possible to connect devices using other standard protocols (for example a listener on a phone that waits for HeadsetAudioGateway connections, and a PC based client that then connects to that end point…)?
 Keep up the good work!